hadexversum/powerHaDeX/README.md

 This R package implements methods for for

-  - simulation of isotope distribution of deuterated peptides (theoretical spectra),
+  - simulation of isotope distribution of deuterated peptides (theoretical spectra) based on the [code provided by Zhong-Yuan Kan](https://github.com/kanzy/HX-MS-Simulations),
   - creating deuteration curves based on theoretical spectra with multiple technical replicates and a given error structure,
   - testing differential deuterium uptake,
   - power calculations for Hydrogen/Deuterium Exchange experiments.